 EPA decided to prioritize corrective action facilities presenting the greatest risk to human health and the environment.
 Accordingly, initial program goals focused on these two EIs designed to stabilize the program's highest priority facilities.
 These EIs have now been satisfied at most of the highest-priority Corrective Action facilities.

-As a result, the program has expanded its focus to include long-term measures, adding the following two goals:
+As a result, the program has expanded its focus to include two long-term measures:

 - Final Remedy Construction and

 - Performance Standards Attained.

 Final Remedy Construction is met when a facility completes construction of the final remedy designed to achieve long-term protection of human health and the environment.
 This goal may be met even if final cleanup levels have not yet been reached, but the constructed final remedy must be sufficient to get towards those cleanup levels with time.
 For example, a constructed final remedy may be a groundwater treatment system that will ensure that groundwater meets cleanup goals with time.

 Performance Standards Attained is met when the remedies that were selected for the protection of human health and the environment are fully implemented.
 Cleanup levels have been attained.
 This goal may be reached with or without controls in place or additional long-term stewardship actions in place to be sure human health and the environment remain protected in perpetuity.